 If you are interested in an update on where this policy is at, contact any one of our SaskFSA Board of Directors!

 SaskFSA is involved in various research activities at the farm level and provincially.
 Farm level research involves farm and yield data supporting the agronomic and economic benefits of being able to manage land and water resources.

 We bring the knowledge of a wide range of experts on land and water management together.
 SaskFSA works with farmers, watershed associations, local watershed boards, AG industry experts along with provincial / inter-provincial associations and scientists.

 An undeniable reality on the agriculture landscape – the AG Drainage Application Process requires improvements to enable timely and successful water management project approvals.
-In alignment with our solution-based mandate, SaskFSA hosted various focus group sessions with the objective to collect unbiased, in-depth, ground level information on how the current AG Drainage Application Process is currently working.
-Participants included Qualified Persons (QPs) and Landowners involved in priority drainage application projects throughout different areas of the province.
+In alignment with our solution-based mandate, SaskFSA continues to work on pilot projects and priority drainage application projects throughout different areas of the province with the objective to collect unbiased, in-depth, ground level information on how the current AG Drainage Application Process is working and what needs to be improved.

 SaskFSA works at the ground level with landowners and QPs to provide solution proposals to WSA on priority challenges within existing policy and process.
 Our objective is to increase the number of successful drainage approvals in SK!

 If you require assistance with a project – LET US KNOW!